 2. Supports Three Protocols with AES-256 Encryption

-Celo VPN supports three protocols: OpenVPN, SSTP or L2TP/IPSec.
+Celo VPN supports four protocols: OpenVPN, IKEv2, SSTP or L2TP/IPSec.

 OpenVPN is the standard you’ll want to stick with in most cases.
 Otherwise, iOS devices will often use IPSec by default.